jac307/MediaArtTutorials/CMST2ZP3/Desk-Cinema-1.md

 ---

-## 🧩 Activities
+## Activities
 **Complete the following in order.
-Ask your professor or TA for help or feedback as needed.**
+Ask your professor or TA for help as needed.**

 ---

 <h3 style="color: darkred;">[15 minutes] Brainstorm</h3>

-Discuss the following questions and write your answers as short bullet points:
+With your group, open a document (Word or Google Docs) and answer the following:

 - What story about privacy/surveillance do you want to tell?
 - Which digital platform(s) (SMS, email, social media) will you portray?